comphist/coraxml-utils/README.md

 `coraxml_utils/parser.py` and in `coraxml_utils/tokenizer.py` -- insofar as the
 existing modules aren't compatible, in which case the existing modules can be used as a reference.
 Once this has been done, the rest of the functionality comes free: the included editing script (`bin/check_and_parse_token`) and import script (`bin/trans2coraxml.py`) operate on the structured internal representation of token transcriptions and thus work for any transcription standard for which there is a parser.
 This is then all you need to use CorA for your data.
 Additionally, CorA-XML Utils contains a number of export modules, for JSON, TEI, Markdown, etc. Once the parsers have been defined, these modules can help get your data into the format you need it in.

 # Installation

 Dependencies:

-* `regex`
+- `regex`
-* `lxml`
+- `lxml`
-* `nose2`
+- `nose2`
-* `click`
+- `click`

 These should be installed automatically by the setup script:
 ```
-python3 setup.py install --user
+pip install [--user] git+https://github.com/comphist/coraxml-utils
 ```
-(NB: Your Python 3 executable might just be called `python`.)
+(NB: Your `pip` executable might be called `pip3`.)